GeoffPidcock/llmeme/README.md

 ## Journal

 ### Initial Scope
-- [/] Prototype prompts using a variety of LLMs and an open dataset of memes - WIP
+- [X] Prototype prompts using a variety of LLMs and an open dataset of memes - WIP
-- [/] Deploy a gradio demo using a cloud service called modal
+- [X] Deploy a gradio demo using a cloud service called modal
 - [ ] Evaluate the performance of the prompts using a test database, human annotation, stretch LLM as a judge
 - [ ] Create tests for the prompts (using pytest)
 - [ ] Incorporate CI/CD using github actions